 Nuclear waste is toxic, poisonous, and radioactive in nature.
 Despite being the cleanest of all the methods of generating energy, nuclear energy has its own cons.
 The major demerit is that the nature of the toxic waste generated by a nuclear plant is highly radioactive in nature.
 Radioactive substances may cause cancer and various other high-risk diseases.
 It also consists of harmful chemicals like plutonium.
 Plutonium is highly poisonous and only loses its harmfulness over time.
 Another disadvantage is that for immoral use of chemical compounds, plutonium can be extracted from nuclear fuel or waste by a process called reprocessing.

-The accidents caused by nuclear power are truly disasters.
+The accidents caused by nuclear power are disastrous.
 To date, there have been 10 major nuclear disasters in 5 different countries.
-In the years 1957, 1987, and 2011 three countries Russia, Ukraine, and Japan were declared unfit for a human livelihood because of the release of radiation and spread of radioactivity at a greater scale.
-Various catastrophe events include Chernobyl (1986), Fukushima (2011), Three Mile Island (1979), etc. These disasters mostly cause a radioactive cloud that floats over the city.
-Any exposure to the radiation of this radioactive cloud causes people to suffer cancerous diseases.
-The cities that even managed to survive the destruction are likely to suffer the side-effects of these radiations till the circulation of the radioactive waves vanishes.
+In the years 1957, 1987, and 2011, three countries Russia, Ukraine, and Japan were declared unfit for a human livelihood because of the release of radiation and the spread of radioactivity at a greater scale.
+Various catastrophic events include Three Mile Island (1979), Chernobyl (1986), Fukushima (2011), etc. The severity of these disasters can be inferred from the fact that still, radioactive clouds float over the areas.
+Any exposure to the radiation of these radioactive clouds may cause people to suffer many fatal diseases including cancer.
+Even the neighboring cities are also prone to bear the brunt of the devastating effects of these radiations.

 4. Thermal Pollution

-Since the main constituent of generating energy via nuclear power is heat and thermal energy, it has its own demerits.
-For instance, the dumping of this thermal waste is generally done into water bodies which causes adverse effects to the aquatic animals and plants.
+The generation of energy via nuclear power plants is highly dependent on heat and thermal energy that has its own demerits.
+For instance, the dumping of thermal waste is generally done into water bodies, which causes adverse effects to aquatic animals and plants.
 There is no other mode of dumping this thermal waste.
 Hence, it increases water pollution.

 5. Negative Perception

-The most prolific disadvantage of using nuclear power is its negative perception and image framed by most people.
-A majority of the population overlooks the advantages of nuclear energy and tend to focus on the terrible outcomes of using nuclear power.
+A majority of the population overlooks the advantages of nuclear energy and tends to focus on the terrible outcomes of using nuclear power.
 This is the factor that encourages people to protest against the establishment of nuclear power plants all over the world.

 If a significant increase in the demand for energy is observed, the need to generate bulk energy in a short duration of time arises.
 In such a situation, a nuclear power plant is incapable of fulfilling the requirement.
 The reason is that the resource used is expensive and the chemical process works as a chain reaction, which is time-consuming.
 Hence, nuclear power cannot provide instant results.